bioconda/bioconda.github.io/_sources/recipes/r-recetox-aplcms/README.rst.txt

    :depends on r-iterators:
    :depends on r-mass:
    :depends on r-plyr:
+   :depends on r-purrr:
    :depends on r-rcpp:
+   :depends on r-rgl:
    :depends on r-snow:
    :depends on r-splines2:
    :depends on r-stringi:
    :depends on r-stringr:
    :depends on r-tibble:
    :depends on r-tidyr:
+   :depends on r-xml2:

    :additional platforms: